 The site was ready for the ground-up construction of the seven Class A office buildings that LaVista wanted constructed on the property.
 The scope of the design was the construction of one, two and three story buildings with masonry façades in an Olde Towne style.
 The scope also included the creation of pond with a fountain feature and a gazebo that overlooks the pond.

 The one story buildings have 1,250 square foot suites, the two story buildings have two 1,244 square foot suites per floor, and the three story buildings have one 1,682 square foot suite per floor.
-Chandlee and Sons installed highly efficient, tinted vinyl coated windows and constructed the roof of dimensional architectural composite that has a forty year guarantee.
+Chandlee Construction installed highly efficient, tinted vinyl coated windows and constructed the roof of dimensional architectural composite that has a forty year guarantee.

 The fine finishes included hardwood solid core doors with transoms and satin hardware, crown moldings, chair rails, entry ways made of granite or marble, high-end commercial carpet, granite countertops in employee restrooms and kitchens, upper cabinets in employee kitchens, pull-down stairs to attic storage, and the installation of three-ton HVAC units just to list a few.
 Each unit was finished to the new tenant’s specifications.

-Chandlee and Sons Construction is a design-build company with architectural, engineering and design staff as well as a retail, tenant-finish and light industrial construction firm.
+Chandlee Construction is a design-build company with architectural, engineering and design staff as well as a retail, tenant-finish and light industrial construction firm.
 The team created the architectural and engineering designs, performed the site preparation and the ground-up construction for each of the seven office buildings – all for $200,000 less than the other bids.